ebertopz3/ecommerce-api/README.md

 # Considerations

+Project structured in layers, where the routes, controllers, services, database and interfaces are located.

 ## Routing version

 Version is used in the path, to be able to improve the logic or add data in new versions, maintaining stability in all